elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 #### Transaction log metrics

-By default, the system-level database `transaction_log` metrics for SQL Server instances are collected.
-Metrics for user-level databases can be collected either by specifying a list of user databases or, alternatively, by enabling the `Fetch from all databases` toggle to collect metrics from all databases on the server.
+The system-level database `transaction_log` metrics for SQL Server instances are collected by default.
+Metrics for user-level databases can be collected by specifying a list of user databases or by enabling the `Fetch from all databases` toggle to collect metrics from all databases on the server.

 Read more in [instructions and the operations supported by transaction log](https://docs.microsoft.com/en-us/sql/relational-databases/logs/the-transaction-log-sql-server?view=sql-server-ver15).